How to Build a Business Website in Singapore: Cost Guide and What to Include (2026)

 Type 2 — E-Commerce Website

-Typical cost in Singapore: S$4,000 to S$20,000+ depending on complexity, number of products, and integrations.
+Typical cost: S$4,000 to S$20,000+ depending on complexity and product count.

 Type 3 — Web Application or Customer Portal

-Typical cost in Singapore: S$15,000 and above.
+Typical cost: S$15,000 and above.
 Highly variable.

 What Pages Should Your Business Website Include?